dorwinl3894/CYOA-project/README.md

 ##### By Dorwin Liang and Nick Irizarri
 ---
 #### Purpose of this project
-* Learn more about links in Markdown aswell as polish our Git and Github skills 📚
+* Learn more about links in Markdown as well as polish our Git and Github skills 📚
+* Practice Collaboration
 * To have fun because there are a lot of choices that can be made in this adventure
 * Celebrating the halloween spirit 🎃